DACHFest/dachfest.github.io/data/incident-handling.md

 * Allow the victim as much control as possible.
 Ask how they would like to be addressed; do not assume gender or pronouns.
 Ask if they would prefer to describe the violation in their own words or if they would rather you ask questions.
 Determine if they want anyone contacted.
 * Listen and respond to their wishes and requests if at all possible.

+## Incident Handling Runbook

-V. **Try to get all details of the incident.** The important information to gather includes:
+I. **Try to get all details of the incident.** The important information to gather includes:

 * Identifying information (name on the badge or physical appearance) of the offending party.
 * Identifying information of the victim or victims.